Bright Ideas

 Jamie Durie and clients Nick and Anna debate which sculpture they envision for their landscape from Terra Sculpture's garden gallery.

-Jamie’s muse for Miles and Ana’s garden was the artfully inspired and eco-friendly city of San Francisco.
+Jamie’s muse for Miles and Ana’s garden was the artfully inspired and environmentally-friendly city of San Francisco.
 Jamie found particular influences from the California Academy of Sciences (so brilliantly designed by Italian architect Renzo Piano), Flora Grubb Gardens and public sculpture gardens.
 In only three days, Jamie and his crew completely transformed Nick and Anna’s Eagle Rock residence into a stunning, modern, artful environment.
 Jamie is one extremely talented visionary and a fabulous landscape designer.
 It was a g’day indeed!

 Kismet